mge-engine/mge/docsrc/manual/introduction.rst

 - :ref:`mge-core` describes the core library, which contains basic facilities and utilities.

+- :ref:`mge-math` describes the mathematics library, which contains common mathematics utilities for graphics programming.

 - :ref:`mge-graphics` describes the graphics library, which handles all technical means to put things on the screen.